Coventry, CTAn Excerpt from The Connecticut 169 Club

 In 1813 the Coventry Glass Works was opened on the corner of Route 44 and North River Road.
 It produced pocket bottles, medicine containers, and collectible whiskey flasks decorated with railroad scenes and busts of George Washington, Andrew Jackson, and Lafayette.
 The Connecticut Museum of Glass now stands on the site.
 Adelma Grenier Simmons (1903-1996) developed herbal gardening into a popular hobby, showcasing her Caprilands Farm at 534 Silver St. By the 1950s, hundreds attended her lectures, read her books, and dined at her farmhouse restaurant where meals included unique herbal tastings and edible flowers.
 The farm is no longer in operation.

 Following the Great Depression, the town held fast to its rural and farming heritage with many active farms and historical neighborhoods while growing quickly as a suburban community with significant development around Lake Wangumbaug and Eagleville Lake.

-This is an excerpt from the book, The Connecticut 169 Club: Your Passport & Guide to Exploring CT.
+The Connecticut 169 Club: Your Passport & Guide to Exploring CT.

-The Book: Connecticut 169 Club is available at local stores, Amazon, and Barnes & Noble.
+The Connecticut 169 Club Book is available at local stores, Amazon, and Barnes & Noble.

 Order a signed book with free shipping by sending $24.95 plus CT sales tax $1.58 to: